-10 Ways to Eat Pasta Without Getting Fat
+11 Ways to Eat Pasta Without Gaining Weight

-Believe it or not, it's possible to eat the Italian staple and still maintain a trim figure or lose weight rapidly.
+The thing is, when consumed within the context of a balanced diet, pasta can actually fit into your life without causing weight gain.
+We said it: it's possible to eat this Italian staple and still maintain a trim figure.
 For carb-lovers, hearing that bit of news feels a bit like winning the lottery.

 Pair It With A Side Salad

 Before jumping into all the ways you can alter the actual pasta part of your dinner, let's take a moment to talk about your side dish.
 Although your noodles' plate neighbor may not seem important, it can actually greatly alter the slimming effects of your meal.
-Eating raw carrots with a starchy meal like pasta can lower after-meal blood sugar levels and boost satiety, according to Swedish researchers.
+Eating veggies before a starchy meal like pasta can lower after-meal blood sugar levels and boost satiety, according to a Journal of Clinical Biochemistry and Nutrition review.
 Translation: Eating a side salad with some raw carrots and some of your other favorite veggies can help ward off after-meal hunger, which can help you consume fewer calories throughout the day and subsequently aid weight loss efforts.
 Bonus: Add a tablespoon of dressing to your greens.
 A bit of fat can help the body absorb cancer-fighting and heart-healthy nutrients like lycopene and beta-carotene.
-We like Cucina Antica Organic Ceasar because it fares well with Italian dishes, is void of cheap, unhealthy oils and is relatively low-cal.
+Just make sure you're not using one of The Most Toxic Salad Dressing on Grocery Shelves.

 Swap Your Noodle

 Transform pasta from a diet no-no into a fat-frying champion simply by placing it in the fridge.
-When you cool down pasta, the drop in temperature changes its chemical structure into something called "resistant starch," which, according to a study in the journal Nutrition & Metabolism, promotes fat oxidation.
-Not into the idea of eating your supper cold?
-Here's our suggestion: Go ahead and enjoy your first bowl of pasta hot, but make a commitment to eating all the leftovers chilled.
-Once the noodles have been reheated, the resistant starch—and their slimming powers—is destroyed.
+When you cool down pasta, the drop in temperature changes its chemical structure into something called "resistant starch," which can help to decrease your body's glycemic response (helping you feel full for longer).
+Additionally, a Nutrition & Metabolism study found that these resistant starches can promote fat oxidation.
+Whip up a bowl of Italian pasta salad, Greek orzo salad, or tuna macaroni salad to reap the benefits.
+Or, simply eat your pasta leftovers cold!

 Max Out On Veggies